Wildsong/docker-arcgis-enterprise/README.md

 ## To do

+* Remove all the outdated startup files and READMEs
+* There is a race condition, datastore needs to wait for Server to be ready.
+* PATH is not set the way I want.
+Set it in Dockerfile??
 * Set up Postgres as an Enterprise Geodatabase store.
 * Manage logs somehow; ideally push logs to STDOUT so that docker log commands work.
 * Include some test data including a map or two?